ibm-cloud-docs/discovery-data/connector-sharepoint-online-cloud.md

     -   The crawl user account must have legacy authentication and `Contribute` level permissions enabled.

         To enable legacy authentication, go to the [Azure portal](https://portal.azure.com/){: external} or contact your SharePoint administrator.
     -   The connector supports the `Password hash synchronization (PHS)` method for enabling hybrid identity only.
 Use any other type (such as Pass-through authentication or Federation) at your own risk.

-Support for the OAuth method of authentication was added with a software update in February 2022.
-If you want to update an existing connector to use OAuth instead of SAML, you must re-create the connector.
-You cannot currently change the authentication mechanism for an existing connector.
-{: note}

-## What you need before you begin
-{: #connector-sharepoint-online-cloud-prereqs}

-You must have the following information ready.
-If you don't know it, ask your SharePoint administrator to provide the information or consult the [Microsoft SharePoint developer documentation](https://docs.microsoft.com/en-us/sharepoint/dev/){: external}:
+    -   You must know the following information:

         Username
         :   The username of the user account to use to connect to the SharePoint Online SiteCollection that you want to crawl.

             For example, `<janedoe>@exampledomain.onmicrosoft.com`.

         Password
         :   The password to connect to the SharePoint Online SiteCollection that you want to crawl.

             This value is never returned and is only used when credentials are created or modified.

+## What you need before you begin
+{: #connector-sharepoint-online-cloud-prereqs}

+You must have the following information ready.
+If you don't know it, ask your SharePoint administrator to provide the information or consult the [Microsoft SharePoint developer documentation](https://docs.microsoft.com/en-us/sharepoint/dev/){: external}:

 Organization URL
 :   The root URL of the source that you want to crawl.
 Specify the domain name of the URL, for example `https://<company>.<domain>.com`.